ngdeconf/ng-de.org/tickets/index.md

 Both frameworks have a huge community focus and similar concepts so we provide a platform for these together.
 You are able to buy a combo ticket at a reduced price.

-The venue BOLLE FESTSÄLE is located next to the beautiful Spree river, close to Bellevue palace and Tiergarten.
-A bunch of one-day workshops are planned which can be booked separately from the main event.
+The venue Maritim Hotel is located next to the beautiful Rhein and has perfect travel conditions for public transport.

 By buying a ticket you accept the code of conduct.